List of Justified characters: Raylan Givens

 Deputy U.S. Marshal Raylan Givens (played by Timothy Olyphant) is a Deputy U.S. Marshal who is reassigned from his Miami office back to his hometown of Kentucky after gunning down a cartel hitman.
 His familiarity with the region and its criminal inhabitants, such as his father Arlo and his old friend Boyd Crowder, makes him the lead Marshal for all things Harlan County.

 Art Mullen

 Chief Deputy U.S. Marshal Art Mullen (played by Nick Searcy) is the Chief Deputy U.S. Marshal in charge of the Lexington Field Office and Raylan's direct superior.
 He has a deadpan sense of humor and tries to keep a handle on Raylan's more impulsive tactics.

 Ava Crowder

-Ava Crowder (played by Joelle Carter) originally married to the abusive Bowman Crowder before she shot him with his deer rifle in the first episode.
+Ava Crowder (played by Joelle Carter) was originally married to the abusive Bowman Crowder before she shot him with his deer rifle in the first episode.
 She has a romantic history with Raylan that defines their relationship.

-In Season 2 she allows Boyd to rent a room in her house with the requirement that he stay clear of illegal activities.
+In season 2 she allows Boyd to rent a room in her house with the requirement that he stay clear of illegal activities.
 After some time she comes to his aid and they begin a romantic relationship lasting for the rest of the series.
 She is shot by Dickie Bennett during the war between the Crowders and Bennetts.